<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 Silence Your Cell Phones Please

 Dear Miss Open Office Manners: I work with the most annoying person ever in my open office!
-He gets texts like every 30 seconds and he never turns his phone on silent.
-Then, you can hear the clickety clack of him texting a response.
+He gets texts every 30 seconds and always keeps his phone on silently.
+Then, you can hear the clickety-clack of him texting a response.
 Ugh!
 I have asked him twice to turn his phone on silent, which he does for that day.
-Then the next day, it is back to the constant pings of his phone, then the typing.
+Then, the next day, it is back to the constant pings of his phone, then the typing.
 I am ready to lose my mind!
 What do I do?

 -- Beyond Frustrated

 Dear Frustrated: I get it.
-Not only is your coworker’s behavior distracting, he is being just plain rude!
+Not only is your coworker’s behavior distracting, but he is plain rude!
 I would not be able to work near that either.
 You said you have asked him twice.
-I would ask him a third time and if he returns to normal the next day, I would ask him yet again, right away.
-You can keep it lighthearted so it doesn’t feel confrontational, yet direct.
-On the following day, if his phone is not on silent, I would reach out to a supervisor to inquire about a “Keep cell phones silenced” policy in the office.
-It may be that his direct supervisor needs to enforce the policy, and create one if none exists!
+I would ask him a third time, and if he returned to normal the next day, I would ask him again immediately.
+Keep it lighthearted so it doesn’t feel confrontational, yet direct.
+If his phone is not silent the following day, I would contact a supervisor to inquire about a “Keep cell phones silenced” policy in the office.
+His direct supervisor may need to enforce the policy and create one if none exists!
 Here’s to a more quiet workplace for you!

 I hope you have found this week’s tips both helpful and enjoyable.
 Here’s wishing everyone a productive and polite open office work environment!
-Never forget to mind your manners, and for goodness sake, always keep your cell phone on silent in the open office!
+Never forget to mind your manners; for goodness sake, always keep your cell phone silent in the open office!

 ____________________________________________________________

-For information on agile offices that support various work styles, download our eBook.
+Download our eBook for information on agile offices that support various work styles.